jianyangqt/gctb_doc/md/4BayesianAlphabet.md

 * S: Similar to C but the variance of SNP effects is related to minor allele frequency ($p$) through a parameter $S$, i.e. $\sigma_j^2 = [2p(1-p)]^S \sigma_2$.

 * N: nested BayesC.
 SNPs within a 0.2 Mb non-overlapping genomic region are collectively considered as a window (specify the distance by **\--wind** 0.2).
-This nested approach speeds up the analysis by fast “jumping” over windows with zero effect.
+This nested approach speeds up the analysis by skipping over windows with zero effect.

 * NS: nested BayesS.